defuncart/save_backups/README.md

     - libgtk-3-dev
     - libblkid-dev

 The application has not been tested on windows, however it *should™* theoretically work.
+To generate relevant flutter project files, firstly run `fvm flutter create . --platform=macos,windows`.

 ## Motivation